Dubai Metro: History

 Work officially commenced on the construction of the metro on 21 March 2006.
 In February 2009, an RTA Rail Agency official stated the US$4.2 billion Dubai Metro project would be completed on schedule despite the 2008 financial crisis.
 10 out of 29 metro stations of the Red Line opened on 9 September 2009.

 The Red Line was partially opened at 9 minutes and 9 seconds past 9 pm on 9 September 2009 (9/9/9 9:09:09 PM), inaugurated by Sheikh Mohammed bin Rashid Al Maktoum.
 More than 110,000 people, nearly 10 percent of Dubai's population at the time, used the Metro in its first two days of operation.
 The Line opened to the public at 6 am (UTC 04:00) on 10 September 2009.
 The Dubai Metro carried 10 million passengers from launch on 9 September 2009 to 9 February 2010 with 11 stations operational on the Red Line.

-Seven more stations on the Red Line opened on 30 April 2010: Emirates, Airport Terminal 1, Al Karama (now ADCB),Emirates Towers, Dubai Internet City, Dubai Marina (now Sobha Realty), and Ibn Battuta.
+Seven more stations on the Red Line opened on 30 April 2010: Emirates, Airport Terminal 1, Al Karama (now ADCB), Emirates Towers, Dubai Internet City, Dubai Marina (now Sobha Realty), and Ibn Battuta.
 Ten new trains were pressed into service, giving a total of 22 trains in service when the stations opened.
 In addition to this, a further three stations were opened on 15 May 2010; Al Garhoud Station and World Trade Centre Station.
-Furthermore, Business Bay, equiti, InsuranceMarket (Al Barsha) Station, Al Fardan Exchange, and DMCC were opened on 15 October 2010.
+Furthermore, Business Bay, Equiti, InsuranceMarket (Al Barsha) Station, Al Fardan Exchange, and DMCC were opened on 15 October 2010.
 The Life Pharmacy Station and the terminus of the Red Line was opened on 11 March 2011.
 The Danube was opened on 12 December 2012.
 Al Jadaf Station and Creek Station, on the Green Line were opened on 1 March 2014.

-A 15 km extension of the Red Line known as Route 2020 which connects to Expo 2020 was announced in September 2016 and was completed and inaugurated on 8 July 2020.
+A 15 km extension of the Red Line known as Route 2020, which connects to Expo 2020, was announced in September 2016, and was completed and inaugurated on 8 July 2020.
 Engineering consultancy Atkins provided multidisciplinary design and management of the civil works on Route 2020.

-A 30 km third line with 14 stations, called the Blue Line, was announced on 24 November 2023 with a total investment of AED 18 billion, with an expected operational date by 2029.
+A 30 km third line with 14 stations, called the Blue Line, was announced on 24 November 2023, with a total investment of AED 18 billion, and an expected operational date by 2029.
 The Blue Line will extend from the terminus of the Red Line on Centrepoint Station and the Green Line terminus at the Creek Station.

+A 42 km fourth line with 18 stations, called the Gold Line, was announced on 22 April 2026, with a total investment of AED 34 billion, and an expected operational date by 2032.The Gold Line will run from Al Ghubaiba to Jumeirah Golf Estates, with interchange connections to the existing Red and Green Lines, and a future interchange with Etihad Rail.